 How It Works

-QC offers various options for lenders to submit files, including:
+QC offers various options for credit unions to submit files, including:

 - Secure File Transfer Protocol (FTP)

-As dictated by the PMIERs, QC randomly samples from our book of business for both delegated and non-delegated files and then requests the documentation from the credit union necessary to review the loan.
-QC reviews the information provided and then sends the initial results to the credit union.
-The credit union has an opportunity to respond before QC issues final results.
+As dictated by the PMIERs, QC randomly samples from our book of business for both delegated and non-delegated files and then requests the documentation from the lender necessary to review the loan.
+QC reviews the information provided and then sends the initial results to the lender.
+The lender has an opportunity to respond before QC issues final results.

 Reviewed loans will fall into one of two categories: